sonata-project/SonataMediaBundle/Resources/doc/reference/installation.rst

 The bundle contains admin class to manage the different entities :

-- Add the BaseApplicationBundle's admin definition
+- Add the AdminBundle's admin definition

 .. code-block:: yaml